hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/JupyterLab.md

 The last line needs to be copied in your local browser.

+!!! note "Attention"
+    do not use `Ctrl + C` for copying the link, this will abort the server process and kill your job.

 !!! note "QOS"
     the `jupyter-compute` tool uses an special Slurm Quality of Service (QOS), which should reduce queuing times for interactive jobs.
     Since interactive jobs are considered to be finished within less than a working day, the walltime limit cannot exceed 8h.